-The Bible records a special time when the Power of the Spirit was poured out on "all" men.
-After the Spirit had fallen, on the day of Pentecost, some of the onlookers heard the disciples and others speaking in tongues, and began to make fun, and to suggest that they were drunk.
+The Bible records a specific time when the Power of the Spirit was poured out on "all" men.
+After the Spirit had fallen, on the day of Pentecost, some of the onlookers heard the disciples and others speaking in tongues, and began to make fun and to suggest that they were drunk.

 But Peter stood up and said:

 "These men are not drunk, as you suppose.
 It is only nine in the morning!
 No, this is what was spoken by the prophet Joel: